StephanMusgrave/unipop/README.md

 Try unipop
 ===

 Get started with unipop [here].
-You will need to sign to access the full range of unipop's features.
+You will need to sign in to access the full range of unipop's features.
 For now, you may sign in with any email, as long as it contains an '@' symbol.

 Key Features
 ===
-There are several core features that shape unipop's personality.
-A lot of time was spent debating over the details of each feature, because each detail had implications on the greater whole.
+There are several core elements that shape unipop's personality.
+A lot of time was spent debating over the details of each seemingly small feature, as each detail had implications on the overall application.

 Homepage
 ---
-The homepage is where all the images of stuff to sell are displayed.
+The homepage is where all the images of to-sell items are displayed.
 All images are contained within a beautiful, infinitely scrolling grid.

 From here, the user can easily click on things to navigate anywhere.